African entrepreneurs receive e-commerce training in China

 The participants, selected from more than 1,000 applicants, are involved with e-commerce, science and technology finance, logistics and big data.

-The training, from June 19 to 29, includes a tour of Cainiao's smart warehouses, an affiliate of Alibaba, exchanges with Chinese e-commerce entrepreneurs and field research for rural e-commerce.
+The training, from June 19 to 29, includes a tour of Cainiao's smart warehouses, an affiliate of Alibaba, and exchanges with Chinese entrepreneurs.

-Roy Borole, from South Africa, said he was amazed by the rapid development of China's digital economy.